nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br></br>
 **System**: HireMe application

-**Use Case: UC12 - Exit HireMe application**
+**Use Case: UC10 - Exit HireMe application**

 **Actor**: User

 **MSS (Main Success Scenario)**

 1. The user requests to exit the application.
-2. HireMe application closes and auto-saves the file.
+2. HireMe application exits and auto-saves the file.

    Use case ends.

 **Extensions**

 * 1a.
-The user provided extra parameter(s) in command format.
+The user provides an invalid number of parameters.

     * 1a1.
 HireMe shows an error message.

       Use case ends.